Tell all the truth but tell it slant–(1263)

-The poem made such an impression that almost 50 years later it came back to me as I was listening to Noel Paul Stookey’s solo music, in which I recognized a reticence to speak about God in traditional ways and a choice to “tell it slant.”
-Remembering Dickinson’s poem reminded me of my own choice to major in English rather than religion because I trusted the mystical knowledge of particular poets to teach me something of the Divine.
-This wasn’t a decision to ignore the Hebrew and Christian scripture but recognition that God shows up in so-called secular places and speaks through the voices of poets, songwriters, novelists, and many other kinds of artists.
+Remembering Dickinson’s poem reminded me of the choice I’d made for an undergraduate major in English rather than religion because I trusted the mystical knowledge of particular poets to teach me something of the Divine.
+This wasn’t a decision to ignore the Hebrew and Christian scripture but a choice to see that God shows up in so-called secular places.